emresandikci/emresandikci.com/README.md

 # My Personal Website

-Developed with [esducad-ui kit](https://github.com/emresandikci/esducad-ui) which is one of my project.
+Developed with [esducad-ui kit](https://github.com/emresandikci/esducad-ui) and generated from [react-easy-boilerplate](https://github.com/emresandikci/react-easy-boilerplate) which are one of my projects.